 cograph: Complex Network Analysis and Visualization

 splot(model).
 Edge width encodes transition probability.
 Donut rings show initial state distribution.
 Every example in this post uses the group_regulation dataset from the tna package.1.
-Universal Network Import
+Do we need another R package for network analysis

 2. Fully Compatible with tna